 How Is Severance Pay Calculated?

 Employees should be given a reasonable amount of time to review a severance agreement before signing it.
 While taking the time to read over the contract, consult with an attorney.
-We can identify the legal options available and help you negotiate a better agreement if the offer isn’t sufficient.
-For more information on how McDonald & Kloth, LLC, can help you, contact our Menomonee Falls office at 262-735-8461.
+If you are terminated, you may want to negotiate a reasonable severance package, especially if you have an existing employment agreement.
+The experienced employment & labor attorneys at McDonald & Kloth, LLC can identify legal options available and help you negotiate a better agreement if the offer isn’t sufficient.
+Looking for an attorney in the Milwaukee area?
+For more information on how McDonald & Kloth, LLC can help you, please contact us at 262-252-9122 or firstname.lastname@example.org.